fbpx

 *6. Are there any specific qualifications or certifications required for a septic inspector to conduct the ADEQ Septic Inspection?*

 Yes, ADEQ-approved septic inspectors must meet specific qualifications and certifications.
-At Priority Pumping, EVERY member of our field team of experts is well-trained, licensed, and certified through NAWT with their OWN Inspector License Number.
-This is super IMPORTANT.
-Most companies send the owner to the training and then sign off on all reports that come through the business.
-Not at Priority!
-Everyone that works in the field, myself included, has gone through the training program and is field trained, the Priority-way, in conducting comprehensive ADEQ Septic Inspections.
+At Priority Pumping, EVERY member of our field team is well-trained, licensed, and CERTIFIED through NAWT, each with their own Inspector License Number.
+This is crucial.

 *7. What are the potential consequences if the septic system fails the ADEQ Inspection?*

-If the septic system fails the ADEQ Inspection or is marked NOT FUNCTIONAL,Β necessary repairs or upgrades must be made to bring the system into compliance.
-Depending on the negotiation and agreement, this can result in additional expenses for the buyer or seller.Β
+If the ADEQ Inspection shows the septic system as NOT FUNCTIONAL or fails, you must make necessary repairs or upgrades to bring the system into compliance.
+Depending on negotiations, this may lead to additional costs for either the buyer or seller.

-Typically, per the AZ Wastewater Addendum, if the system is marked Functional with Concerns, the repair work is negotiable between the buyer and seller.
-If the system is marked Not Functional, the seller is required to repair or replace up to 1% of the purchase price of the home, or the buyer can get out of the contract.
+Based on the AZ Wastewater Addendum, if the system is marked Functional with Concerns, the buyer and seller can negotiate the necessary repair work.
+If the system is marked Not Functional, the seller must either repair or replace it at no more than 1% of the home’s purchase price, or the buyer can cancel the contract.

-Often, we are asked if the home can still be sold and the Notice of Transfer filed on a NOT FUNCTIONAL ADEQ inspection.
-The answer to that is YES, but if there is a lender involved, they will not approve lending without a functional septic system.
-If it is an investment property or cash sale, the new owner now assumes the responsibility to correct the septic system issues.
+Many ask if a home with a NOT FUNCTIONAL ADEQ inspection can still be sold and have the Notice of Transfer filed.
+The answer is YES, but if a lender is involved, they will not approve the loan without a functional septic system.
+For investment properties or cash sales, the new owner assumes responsibility for fixing the septic system issues.

 ADEQ Septic Inspection Report